 - No logging policy well enforced

-With NordVPN, you get access to another massive network: 5,000+ servers in 62 countries, including the U.S. It’s the biggest provider in the industry and is always growing.
+With NordVPN, you get access to another massive network: 5,500+ servers in 59 countries, including the U.S. It’s one of the biggest providers in the industry and is always growing.
 NordVPN has nearly unbreakable 256-bit AES encryption and specialty servers that are dedicated to beating shared IP blacklists – like those employed by Netflix.
 Some other specialty servers include Onion over VPN, Anti-DDoS, Double VPN, P2P, and Obfuscated servers.
 These advanced features – and more – make NordVPN one of the most reliable providers for accessing Netflix.

 Another one of the fastest VPNs available, NordVPN has no restrictions on bandwidth or speed and will never throttle your connection.
 They also don’t keep any logs on traffic, IP addresses, timestamps, bandwidth, or browsing history – so your data stays completely private.
 With a wide software availability, you can rest assured that you’ll be able to install it on your preferred device.